davidgraeff/smarthomeday2018/1_mqtt_openhab.md

 #### System Broker Connections

-For openHAB distributors it is crucial to be able to pre-configure openHAB to offer a seamless integration of pre-installed extensions and other 3rd-party software like an MQTT broker.
+For openHAB distributors it is crucial to pre-configure openHAB to offer a seamless integration of pre-installed extensions and 3rd-party software like an MQTT broker.

-Like in the versions before, if you pre-install an MQTT broker like Mosquitto, you can tell openHAB about it via a service configuration file.
+As in the version before, you can tell openHAB about MQTT brokers via the mqtt service configuration file.

-Instead of populating an "mqtt.conf" file, you are now creating an "etc/whatever-name.cfg" file that contains the following lines:
+Instead of populating an "mqtt.conf" file though, you are now creating an "etc/whatever-name.cfg" file that contains the following lines:

 ```
 service.pid="org.eclipse.smarthome.mqttbroker"